-Generally the employer must only post two copies of the Labor Condition Application (LCA) for 10 business days in the workplace.
+Generally the employer need only post two copies of the Labor Condition Application (LCA) for 10 business days in the workplace.

 No. The petition for H-1B status is filed by the prospective employer.
 The work permission (H-1B status) is then granted only for that specific job with that specific employer.

 Note: An employee may have more than one H-1B approval at a time.
-This is called "concurrent employment" Thus, with H-1B status, the employee may work in two or more jobs at once, as long as each employer has obtained approval of an H-1B petition for the specific job.
+This is called "concurrent employment" Thus, with H-1B status, the employee may work in two or more jobs at the same time, as long as each employer has obtained approval of an H-1B petition for the specific job.